angular/router/docs/content/configuration.md

 ];
 ```

-A navigation to `/` will result in the URL changing to `/user` and the viewport at that level loading the `user` component.
+A navigation to `/` will result in the URL changing to `/user` and the outlet at that level loading the `user` component.

 ## Aliases